Our Data Protection and Privacy Notice

 Section 251 approval

 In some circumstances informed consent for a research study cannot be obtained, and anonymised or de-identified (pseudonymised) data are not sufficient to answer the research question(s).
 In these circumstances, and if research is deemed to be in the interests of patients or the wider public, permission to use identifiable data can be exceptionally sought from bodies with legal responsibility for the protection of the interests of patients and the public in health research.
 In England and Wales, approval is obtained from the Confidentiality Advisory Group (CAG) of the Health Research Authority under Section 251 of the National Health Service Act 2006.
 The ‘Section 251 agreement’ (previously Section 60 of the Health and Social Care Act 2001 as re-enacted by Section 251 of the NHS Act 2006) allows the Secretary of State for Health to make regulations to set aside the common law duty of confidentiality for defined medical purposes.
 In Scotland, approval can be sought from Caldicott Guardians and in Northern Ireland from Medical Directors.

-In Scotland, permission from the Privacy Advisory Committee (PAC) is required to approve any information released by the Information Services Division (ISD).
-From 1st May 2015 a single application and scrutiny process is now operated across Scotland by the newly formed Public Benefit and Privacy Panel for Health and Social Care.
+In Scotland, a single application and scrutiny process for uses of health data is operated by the Public Benefit and Privacy Panel for Health and Social Care.

 Why do we need to collect additional data from other sources?

 In some cases, our research may require us to collect additional data for the following reasons: